mqtt2go/mqtt2go.github.io/dev/mqtt2go-commands.md

 ```

 <p align="justify">
-,therefore it means that the messages will go to all devices and all groups under selected gateway.
+which means that the messages will go to all devices and all groups under selected gateway.
 </p>

 Some examples of the whole topic structure are as follows: